Skip to content

 • round is being used to order different channel states - the greater the round, the newer the state

-A transaction that has all three defines the channnel's state at a certain point of time.
+A transaction that has all three defines the channel's state at a certain point of time.
 This is only valid when this transaction is authenticated by both participants.
 The only exception is the channel_force_progress_tx that has all three elements but is unilaterally authenticated.
 It is worth noting that the channel_force_progress_tx is based on either a co-authenticated transaction or another forced progress.